smarthomeNG/plugins/webservices/README.md

 WebServices:
     class_name: WebServices
     class_path: plugins.webservices
+    use_service_auth: True
     mode: all
 ```
 #### Attributes
   * `mode`: Optional mode for the plugin - "all" (default) means you can access all your items via the API. "set" means only defined item sets are accessible.
+  * `use_service_auth`: Optional bool flag, if the configured credentials for service_user and service_password in mod_http shall be used for accessing the webservices.
 ### items.yaml

 Currently access to all items is provided via the REST api in case the plugin is set via mode attribute to "all".
 In case that is not wanted, the attribute "webservices_set" can be used to group selected items to be accessible.